wso2/docs-is/en/docs/quick-starts/saml-front-channel-logout.md

 ## Register two applications in WSO2 Identity Server

-1. Log into WSO2 IS as the administrator for abc.com tenant.
+1. Log into WSO2 IS as the administrator.
 2. On the **Main** tab, click **Add** under **Service Providers**.
 3. Create a new service provider called `application1`.
 4. Expand Inbound Authentication Configuration and then expand SAML2 Web SSO Configuration.